peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

  arbitrary-precision integer and another one.
 * `EInteger Pow​(int powerSmall)`<br>
  Raises an arbitrary-precision integer to a power.
+* `EInteger Pow​(long longPower)`<br>
+ Raises an arbitrary-precision integer to a power.
 * `EInteger Pow​(EInteger bigPower)`<br>
  Raises an arbitrary-precision integer to a power.
 * `EInteger PowBigIntVar​(EInteger power)`<br>
- Raises an arbitrary-precision integer to a power, which is given as another arbitrary-precision integer.
+ Deprecated.
+Use Pow instead.
+ Use Pow instead.
 * `EInteger Remainder​(int intValue)`<br>
  Returns the remainder that would result when this arbitrary-precision integer is divided by a 32-bit signed integer.